SXY200010/TheWillofHelaes/README.md

 <h3>Background Adjustments</h3>
 <ul>
   <li><b>Gebian Necromancer</b>: Adds Lore (Religion) to the list of class skills.
-Undead creatures summoned by the Gebian Necromancer and their necromancy animal companions gain a +1 bonus on attack rolls, AC, and initiative checks.
-The Gebian Necromancer also gains a +1 bonus on damage rolls made with necromancy spells.</li>
+Undead creatures summoned by the Gebian Necromancer and their necromancy animal companions gain a +2 bonus on attack rolls, AC, and initiative checks.
+The Gebian Necromancer gains a +1 bonus on damage rolls made with necromancy spells, a +1 bonus to necromancy spell DC, and a +1 bonus on Spell Penetration checks.</li>
 </ul>

 <h3>Cruoromancer Adjustments</h3>